nhatnguyenseamk/Assignment-Deploy-app-to-Render/README.md

 # Hello World App

-A simple and beautiful Flask web application that I use to deploy to Render.
+A simple and beautiful web application that I use to deploy to Render.

 ## Features
 - greeting page